DEEP-PolyU/Awesome-GraphRAG/README.md

 # 📫 Contact Us
 We welcome researchers to share related work to enrich this list or provide insightful comments on our survey.
-Feel free to reach out to the co-first authors (equal contribution): [Qinggang Zhang](https://qing145.github.io/), [Shengyuan Chen](https://shengyuanchen.notion.site/).
+Feel free to reach out to the corresponding co-first authors: [Qinggang Zhang](https://qing145.github.io/), [Shengyuan Chen](https://shengyuanchen.notion.site/).

 ## Table of Content